Meteor-Community-Packages/meteor-publish-composite/README.md

 * **options** -- *object literal or callback function*

-    An object literal specifying the configuration of the composite publication **or** a function that will receive some arguments from a call to `Meteor.subscribe(...)` (much like the function argument used with [`Meteor.publish`](http://docs.meteor.com/#meteor_publish)) and return an object literal.
-Basically, if your publication will take **no** arguments, pass an object literal for this argument.
+    An object literal specifying the configuration of the composite publication **or** a function that returns said object literal.
+If a function is used, it will receive the arguments passed to `Meteor.subscribe('myPub', arg1, arg2, ...)` (much like the `func` argument of [`Meteor.publish`](http://docs.meteor.com/#meteor_publish)).
+Basically, if your publication will
+    take **no** arguments, pass an object literal for this argument.
 If your publication **will** take arguments, use a function that returns an object literal.

     The object literal should have two properties, `find` and `children`.
-The `find` property's value should be a function that returns a cursor of your top level documents.
-The `children` property's value should be an array containing any number of object literals with the same structure.
+The `find` property's value must be a function that returns a **cursor** of your top level documents.
+The `children` property's value should be an array containing any number of object literals with this same structure.

     ```javascript
     {
         find: function() {
-            // Should return a cursor containing top level documents
+            // Must return a cursor containing top level documents
         },
         children: [
             {
                 find: function(topLevelDocument) {
                     // Called for each top level document.
 Top level document is passed
                     // in as an argument.
-                    // Should return a cursor of second tier documents.
+                    // Must return a cursor of second tier documents.
                 },
                 children: [
                     {